 Assault and Battery are two separate crimes with very different consequences.
 In New Mexico, Assault or Battery can come in various levels with different penalties and consequences.
 In Albuquerque, either charge can lead to up to 90 days in jail and/or a fine.

-The more serious charge is Battery against a Household Member.
+The more serious charge is Battery against a Household Member, a type of domestic violence.
 A household member is a spouse, former spouse, parent, present or former stepparent, present or former parent in-law, grandparent, grandparent-in-law, a co-parent of a child, or a person with whom a person has had an intimate relationship.
 In the case of this more serious Battery charge, a person faces up to 364 days of jail and a conviction for this type of crime can have serious impacts on employment, gun rights, and security clearance.
 If you have been charged with Assault and Battery, call our office and speak to an attorney as soon as possible.

 Violation of an Order of Protection